 In our Retirement Income Uncovered reports, you will find out more about:

 - the difference between the actual average income in retirement and the income those approaching retirement are expecting

 - how much of your pre-retirement income you need to be satisfied in retirement

 - how many people expect part-time work to provide some of their retirement income

-Following on from the findings from the earlier 2015 report on how valuable it is to get financial advice, this report reinforces that taking professional financial advice really does pay.
+Following on from the findings from the earlier reports on how valuable it is to get financial advice, the 2017 report reinforces that taking professional financial advice really does pay.

 Retirement Income Uncovered 2016 report